sejgit/.emacs.d/README.md

 main settings

 ## init-mini.el
-an alternate init.el for embedded controllers or smalller machines which require less packages I tend to use by a soft link to it from .emacs in your home directory
+an alternate init.el for embedded controllers or smaller machines which require less packages I tend to use by a soft link to it from .emacs in your home directory
 ````sh
 ln -s ~/.emacs.d/init-mini.el ~/.emacs